-Some treatments for breast cancer may affect a woman’s fertility (ability to have a baby).
+Some treatments for breast cancer might affect a woman’s fertility.
 For example, chemotherapy for breast cancer might damage the ovaries, which can sometimes cause immediate or delayed infertility.
 Still, many women are able to become pregnant after treatment.
-For more about how cancer treatment can affect fertility, see Fertility and Women With Cancer.
+For more about how cancer treatment can affect fertility, see Female Fertility and Cancer.

-Keep in mind that this advice is not based on data from any clinical trials.
+Keep in mind that the advice about waiting 2 years is not based on data from any clinical trials.
 And some breast cancers can come back after the 2-year mark, so every case is different.
-Your decision should be based on many things, including your age, desire for more pregnancies, type of breast cancer, and the risk of the cancer coming back early.
+Your decision should take into account many things, including your age, desire for more pregnancies, type of breast cancer, and the risk of the cancer coming back early.

-If you are still getting any type of treatment for breast cancer, including chemotherapy, hormone therapy, or targeted therapy, talk to your doctor before trying to become pregnant.
-These drugs could affect a growing fetus, so it is safer to wait until all treatment is complete before getting pregnant.
+If you are still getting any type of treatment for breast cancer, including chemotherapy, hormone therapy, targeted therapy, or immunotherapy, talk to your doctor before trying to become pregnant.
+Many of these drugs might affect a growing fetus, so it is safer to wait until all treatment is complete before getting pregnant.

 If you are still taking any medicines to treat your breast cancer (such as hormone therapy), it’s very important to talk with your doctor before trying to breastfeed.
 Some drugs can enter the breast milk and might affect the baby.

-If you have or have had breast cancer and are thinking about having children, talk with your doctor about how treatment could affect your chances for pregnancy.
-This discussion should also cover the risk of the cancer coming back.
+If you have or have had breast cancer and are thinking about having children, talk with your doctor.
+Ask how the cancer and its treatment might affect your chances for pregnancy, as well as if being pregnant could affect your risk of the cancer coming back.

 Azim HA Jr, Santoro L, Pavlidis N, et al. Safety of pregnancy following breast cancer diagnosis: A meta-analysis of 14 studies.
 Eur J Cancer.
 2011;47:74-83.